rockorager/libvaxis/README.md

         const count_text = try std.fmt.allocPrint(ctx.arena, "{d}", .{self.count});
         const text: vxfw.Text = .{ .text = count_text };

-        // Each widget returns a Surface from it's draw function.
+        // Each widget returns a Surface from its draw function.
 A Surface contains the rectangular
         // area of the widget, as well as some information about the surface or widget: can we focus
         // it? does it handle the mouse?
         //
-        // It DOES NOT contain the location it should be within it's parent.
+        // It DOES NOT contain the location it should be within its parent.
 Only the parent can set
         // this via a SubSurface.
 Here, we will return a Surface for the root widget (Model), which
         // has two SubSurfaces: one for the text and one for the button.
 A SubSurface is a Surface
         // with an offset and a z-index - the offset can be negative.
 This lets a parent draw a